Global Header

 2. Disallow robots.txt directive

-The ‘Disallow’ rule is very important for deciding which parts of your website should be hidden from search engines.
-This rule tells search engine bots not to look at certain files, folders or pages on your site.
+The robots.txt ‘Disallow’ rule is very important for deciding which parts of your website should be hidden from search engines.
+This rule instructs search engine bots not to access specific path components, such as folders, file types or individual URLs, on your site.

 Blocking a directory